YongoDavid/DEMO-AUGUST-2025/README.md

 New day, same grind.

 AUG 16
-New day, New wee, same grind.
+New day, New week, same grind.

 AUG 19
+New day, more grind on AI and MERN.